International Day for Older Persons: Challenges for India

 Population ageing is taking place in nearly all the countries of the world.
 By 2050, nearly 8 in 10 of the world’s older population will live in the less developed regions.

-While global ageing can be seen as a symbol of medical, social, and economic advances and also has major health, social and economic consequences over the past half century, it also represents a significant policy challenge.
+Global ageing has had major health, social and economic consequences over the past half century.
+It also represents a significant policy challenge.

 India’s elderly population (aged 60 and above) is projected to touch 194 million in 2031 from 138 million in 2021, a 41 per cent increase over a decade, according to the National Statistical Office (NSO)’s Elderly in India 2021 report.
 The percentage share of the elderly population in the total population is said to rise from 8.6 per cent in 2011 to 10.1 per cent in 2021 and is projected to touch 13.1 per cent in 2031.